azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ## Port-Forwarding

-So, the pod is running, but how do we access it?!
+The pod is running now, but how do we access it?
 Let's have a look at one option, that you typically would use in _test/debug_ scenarios.

-With `kubectl` you can "port-forward" a local port to a port on a pod.
+With `kubectl` you can _port-forward_ a local port to a port on a pod.
 This is how it works in our case:

 ```shell
 kubectl port-forward myfirstpod 8080:80
 ```

 Our pod is listening on port `80` and we forward our local port `8080` to that one.
-You can check the result by navigating - once again - to `http://localhost:8080`.
+You can check the result by navigating to <http://localhost:8080>.

 To proof that the requests arrive at the pod, check the logs: